 06 – The Ecuador-Colombia Earthquake (1906)

 An earthquake that had a magnitude of 8.8 took place just off the coasts of Ecuador and Colombia in 1906.
 It led to a tsunami, which damaged the entire coastline stretching between Central America and San Francisco.
-It is estimated that between 500 and 1,500 people lost their lives as a result of all the destruction.
+Between 500 and 1,500 people lost their lives as a result of all the destruction.

 05 – The Tohoku Earthquake (2011)